 As part of the audit work necessary for the CAFR and the Single Audit Report, the accounts and operations of the College were subject to audit procedures as we considered necessary.
-In addition, we performed auditing procedures that we considered necessary for us to report on the accompanying financial statements that relate solely to College of The Albemarle.
+In addition, we performed auditing procedures that we considered necessary for us to report on the accompanying financial statements that relate solely to Alamance Community College.
 The audit procedures were conducted in accordance with generally accepted auditing standards and Government Auditing Standards issued by the Comptroller General of the United States.

-The purpose of this report is to present the results of our audit on the accompanying financial statements that relate solely to College of The Albemarle.
+The purpose of this report is to present the results of our audit on the accompanying financial statements that relate solely to Alamance Community College.
 A summary of our reporting objectives and audit results are: